Self-serving bias: Depression

 Clinically depressed patients tend to show less of a self-serving bias than individuals in the general population.
 In a study exploring the effects of mood on the self-serving bias, the moods of participants were manipulated to be either positive or negative.
 Negative mood participants were less likely to attribute successful outcomes to the self than positive mood participants, attributing success to external factors.
 It has been suggested that the negative mood in depressed individuals as well as their self-focused attention explains why clinically depressed populations are less likely to exhibit the self-serving bias than normal populations.

 Impacts in negotiation

-Self-Serving bias is defined also by Kaplan et al. to individual’s preferences, which effects to his/her beliefs in an optimistic way.
-Kaplan et al. also defines, that SSB should be termed as ‘self-defeating’ phenomenon as it appears for persons, who does not give up.
+Self-Serving bias is defined also by Kaplan et al. to individual's preferences, which effects to his/her beliefs in an optimistic way.
+Kaplan et al. also defines, that SSB should be termed as 'self-defeating' phenomenon as it appears for persons, who does not give up.
 Furthermore, Kaplan et al. state, that specific type of self-serving bias is wishful thinking.
-This is typically present, when unpleasant surprise pops up in the negotiation, particularly when the opponent has made preparations carefully.
+This is typically present, when an unpleasant surprise pops up in the negotiation, particularly when the opponent has made preparations carefully.
 Another example is well-known phenomenon from law-court and is commonly used also in law-based TV-series.
 We can say, that according to Kaplan et al.'s finding, that self-serving bias is playing a major role in negotiation context.
 There is an emotional effect to the negotiations and there seems to be a reflection between self-serving bias and emotions.